12 Tips to help your child be a healthy weight

 Fruit as a dessert

-If your child is used to always having a dessert you don’t have to cut this out completely.
+If your child is used to always having a dessert, you don’t have to cut this out completely.
 You can swap it most days for fruit.

-This can be done gradually for example by having banana and custard some days and then conveniently forgetting to buy custard one day so they just have a banana.
+This can be done gradually, for example, by having banana and custard some days and then conveniently forgetting to buy custard one day, so they just have a banana.

 Adding a bit of yoghurt to some strawberries can make a great dessert.
-If you put it in a sundae dish so they think you are being all fancy!
+If you put it in a sundae dish, so they think you are being all fancy!

 Buy healthier options of their favourite foods

 Some foods aimed at children are so high in sugar that it is scary.
-By swapping for example a chocolate yoghurt type dessert for a low-fat yoghurt you could be saving them so many unnecessary sugars.
+By swapping, for example, a chocolate yoghurt-type dessert for a low-fat yoghurt, you could be saving them so many unnecessary sugars.

 Spend family time being healthy

-Children always enjoy their parent’s attention.
+Children always enjoy their parents’ attention.
 Taking them for a walk to feed the ducks or to the park to play will be appreciated just as much as a meal out.

-Cooking at home is usually much healthier and a great family activity too.
+Cooking at home is usually much healthier and a great family activity, too.

 Never draw attention to their weight as a bad thing

-Saying these vegetables are so that he can get really tall rather than saying we wanted him to lose weight.
+Saying these vegetables are so that he can get tall rather than saying we wanted him to lose weight.

 Thinking of positive ways that this will benefit them in terms that they understand makes the whole thing so much easier!